Tabrizi-M/Stock-Market-Prediction-with-Neural-Networks/README.md

 # Stock-Market-Prediction-with-Neural-Networks

 This model uses the RNN (recurrent neural networks) and LSTM (long short term memory networks) on historical stock prices.
-The prediction is the next day price given the past 10 days prices.
+Every day, it predicts the next day price given the past 10 days prices.

 Instructions: